concord-consortium/Geniverse-SproutCore/README.md

 Note that when deploying to production, a new build is performed, so care must be taken to make sure that what is deployed is identical to what has most recently been tested on staging.
 In theory if a build has already been deployed to staging, deploying to production could be done by simply changing a few symbolic links which would avoid the risks associated with conducting a new build.

-### Deploying Geniverse Demo
+### Deploying Geniverse Demo or creating a self-contained package

-To deploy the Geniverse demo, switch to the `inabox` branch in your local git workspace:
+The inabox branch contains a version of Geniverse that uses only static files, and requires no connection to any database:

 ```
 git checkout inabox
 ```

+Update `inabox` with any new features from `master`, either by cherry-picking the relevant commits, or with a merge.

-If there have been any master commits since the last merge, you may need to merge the `master` branch into the `inabox` branch.
-There are several approaches to doing so, but these steps create a Pull Request for the merge:
+To merge and create a Pull Request for the merge:
 ```
 git checkout -b [newBranchForMergeCommit]
 git merge master